jaebradley/seatgeek-cli/README.md

 Popularity acts as a proxy for quality and low prices for good deals act as an indicator for low prices for _great_ deals (I know, I know, not always true).

+One final note: I make __no__ guarantees about performance and reliability.
+If you see problems, feel free to create an issue, and I will do my best to address these issues as they come in.

 ## Install
 * `npm install seatgeek-cli`
 * [**NPMJS**](https://www.npmjs.com/package/seatgeek-cli)